 In a 2012 white paper, The Price of Disorganization in the Workplace, Neat as a Pin Organizing Experts draw attention to some alarming numbers.
-The paper cites a survey of 800 U.S. employees, conducted by P-Touch in 2010, on workplace disorganization, which found that “the annual cost of U.S. job-related inefficiency for full-time employees looking for misplaced items in the office tops $89 billion annually.”
-The paper also states that, when you combine searching for lost items with searching for lost files on the computer, the cost hits $177 billion annually and 87 percent of workers polled admitted that a cluttered workspace negatively affects their productivity!
+The paper cites a survey of 800 U.S. employees, conducted by P-Touch in 2010, on workplace disorganization.
+The survey found that “the annual cost of U.S. job-related inefficiency for full-time employees looking for misplaced items in the office tops $89 billion annually.”
+The paper also states that the cost hits $177 billion annually when you combine searching for lost items with searching for lost files on the computer.
+In addition, 87 percent of workers polled admitted that a cluttered workspace negatively affects their productivity!

 Let’s face it, disorganization not only costs us time, it costs us money.
 And for any business, large or small, those costs will have a negative impact on your productivity AND your bottom line.

 On the flip side, being organized eliminates the time suck that searching for lost items inevitably causes.
-And more time spent focusing on the right things means more profitability.
+Being organized allows you to spend more time focusing on the things that really matter to your business.

 Exploring ways to improve your organizational systems is vital to not only your personal life, but the life of your business.
-And I have strategies, systems and processes that will help!
+Find what works for you and put organizational systems in place.
+I have strategies, systems and processes that will help!